anubhavyadav/Caxuo_PDFchop/README.md

 > The interface is divided into four intuitive sections:
 > 1. 📂 **Status Bar and Progress Bar** — Notify you about Steps to be taken and progress during export
 > 2. 📂 **File List** — Add, remove or rearrange your PDFs to the list
-> 3. ⚙️ **Process Selection and PrePreferences Panel** — Choose from Compress, Watermark, Rotate, Merge, or Extract and then Adjust process-specific options
+> 3. ⚙️ **Process Selection and Preferences Panel** — Choose from Compress, Watermark, Rotate, Merge, or Extract and then Adjust process-specific options
 > 4. 📤 **Export** — Choose output folder and start processing by pressing Export button

 <p align="center">